tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@inflame07/index.md

 ### projects

-Here are all the projects that I have done as a part of Tanay Pratap's Job Challenge.
+Here are all the projects that I have done as a part of TeamTanay Job Challenge.

 My projects: